 Get Up and Move!

-Maintaining a sedentary lifestyle can be incredibly detrimental to your heart.
+Maintaining a sedentary lifestyle can be incredibly detrimental to your heart health.
 Regular moderate or vigorous exercise will, among other things, strengthen your heart muscles, and help improve blood circulation.

 The American Heart Association (AHA) recommends that adults get at least 30 minutes of moderate exercise five days a week.
 “Moderate exercise” means anything that keeps your heart rate elevated.
 You may break a small sweat, but your heart will thank you for it.